gabrielsimoes/text-debiasing/README.md

 # Text Debiasing

 A project for a class on Natural Language Processing (CSE 40657).
+A model for debiasing a text.
 Instructions for running:

 - Data must be downloaded and saved to `bias_data/` from https://github.com/rpryzant/neutralizing-bias.